Julieta Campos

 Julieta Campos (8 May 1932 – 5 September 2007) was a Cuban-Mexican writer.

-Life

 Born in Havana, she moved to Mexico in the 1950s after marrying diplomat Enrique González Pedrero.
 Julieta Campos won the Premio Xavier Villaurrutia for her novel, Tiene los cabellos rojizos y se llama Sabina (1974).

 From 1978 to 1982 she was the director of the Mexican chapter of the writers' organisation PEN.

 She moved to the state of Tabasco when her husband was elected governor in 1983–1987.
 In 1989 Campos' husband was appointed director of the Fondo de Cultura Económica (FCE), a publishing concern for which Campos had previously worked as a translator.

 During the administration of Andrés Manuel López Obrador as Head of Government of the Federal District, she served in López Obrador's cabinet as the local Secretary of Tourism.

 She died in Mexico City, aged 75, on 5 September 2007 from cancer.